With a height of 26 inches and weighing in at 15 lbs, it’s the Jersey Giant chicken!

-Many chicken enthusiasts prefer the original Black Jersey Giant, developed in 1922 for the luminous shades of green that appear in their feathers when exposed to sunlight.
+Many chicken enthusiasts prefer the original Black Jersey Giant, developed in 1922 for the luminous shades of green that appear in their black feathers when exposed to sunlight.

-These robust chickens also have black legs with a yellow skin color and yellow soles.
+These robust black chickens also have black legs with a yellow skin color and yellow soles.
 Their legs are clean and featherless, and they have four toes on each foot.

 NOTEAlthough they closely resemble the Australorp, all Jersey Giants have a yellow underfoot, which is absent in an Australorp.

 Jersey Giants have a single comb that is bright red in both hens and roosters.
 The roosters tend to develop very large hanging wattles that settle on the breed’s deep, muscular neck and chest.

 They have a black or dark color beak with an orange to brown eye color.

 Jersey Giant chicks are black with white underbellies, while the blue or white varieties will be lighter in color.